 An AGC education extends beyond a solid academic foundation.
 Organic, nutritionally balanced meals provide mentally and physically strong building blocks, daily yoga centers the body and mind, gardening teaches about life and food, wellness instruction creates healthy habits, and ecologically sustainable-practices throughout the school encourage learners to develop sustainable lifestyles.
 Ultimately, the Academy for Global Citizenship engages the whole child in an enriching educational community that is focused on fostering academic excellence, international awareness and environmental stewardship.

-We are striving to produce a replicable model for learning in the 21st century, through the construction of a net-positive energy school building.
+We are producing a replicable model for learning in the 21st century, through the construction of a net-positive energy school building.
 This model, built upon the integration of sustainable practices into the learning environment, acts as a "third teacher" for the students.
 It also serves as a prototype that will shift global communities towards a system of learning that educates our next generation to excel in a socio-economic environment that depends on the state of our planet.

 We are the leaders of today and our children will be the environmental, social, and political stewards of tomorrow.